Hero Elementary: Episodes

+There's a big surprise in store for Mr. Sparks: he will be receiving the "Hero Teacher of the Year" award!
+His heroic students want to make everything special for the big celebration, and that includes making a cake.
+But, will Sparks' Crew be able to keep the party a surprise while they figure out the right mixture for the cake batter?Invisigirl (a former student) likes to use her invisibility to play jokes, but a joke has unintended consequences when she makes a cake invisible, and then can't find it!
+The team tries to track it down via their sense of smell, but will it be enough to find the cake?

 Broadcast

 The series first premiered on PBS Kids in the United States on June 1, 2020, then it premiered on TVOKids and Knowledge Network in Canada on July 7, 2020, reruns of the series entered off-network syndication on September 12, 2022 and premiered on Discovery Kids in Latin America and IRIB TV2 Persian in 2022.

 Reception

 Polly Conway of Common Sense Media said "helpful friends use skills and science to solve problems".